MichalSoszko/mdp-workshop/Session 2a - hands-on exercises.md

     <img width="700" alt="image" src="Images/dbt_seeds_32.png" >

     This is the first resource that has been created with dbt.
-Dbt has created a table `seed_tax_rates` inside of your personal working schema and inserted 151 records inside.
+Table `seed_tax_rates` can now be viewed inside of your personal working schema.

 3. In Bigquery inspect your freshly created table within your `private_working_schema` by examining the schema and viewing data.